ponkila/homestaking-infra/README.md

 - Deployment secrets using [sops-nix](https://github.com/Mic92/sops-nix) for secure handling of sensitive information
 - Utilization of [ethereum.nix](https://github.com/nix-community/ethereum.nix) providing an up-to-date package management solution
 - [Overlays](https://nixos.wiki/wiki/Overlays) offer a convenient and efficient way to manually update or modify packages, ideal for addressing issues with upstream sources
-- Outputs `isoImage` or `kexecTree` (bzImage, initrd, kexec-script, and ipxe-script), depending on the host configuration
+- Offers `isoImage` or `kexecTree` output formats depending on the host configuration in flake

 ## Structure
 - `flake.nix`: Entrypoint for host configurations